 To maintain capacity limits set by the State of New York, only faculty and staff who register to volunteer at our ceremonies will be invited to attend.
 See below for more information about volunteering.

+While some universities have stadiums or other large venues that allow for higher event capacities, our Old Main Quad has more limited available seating.
 We must reserve these seats for our graduating students (and a small number of faculty, staff and administrators who will oversee the ceremonies) to allow them the opportunity to participate in an in-person, staged graduation.

 Unfortunately, this capacity limit prevents us from being able to invite anyone other than our students and those staffing the events.